pypy/pypy/pypy/doc/coding-guide.rst

 Only specified names will be exported to a Mixed Module's applevel namespace.

 Sometimes it is necessary to really write some functions in C (or whatever target language).
-See :doc:`rffi <rpython:rffi>` and :ref:`external functions documentation <rpython:extfunccalls>` for details.
-The latter approach is cumbersome and being phased out and former has currently quite a few rough edges.
+See :ref:`rffi <rpython:rffi>` details.

 application level definitions